wp-plugins/smart-slider-2/readme.txt

 * More than 20 layer animations (slide, fade, roll, bounce, Ken Burns etc.)
 * Plus 12 items to build better sliders (image, paragraph, youtube, vimeo, fade, flipper, flipper, HTML, caption etc.)
 * Plus 8 widget to customize your slider (vertical and horizontal thumbnail, gallery, bars, extra arrows and bullets, autoplay button and indicator, shadows and if it's not enough you can create own HTML)
-* 6 new slider generators (WordPress Post, Facebook, Twitter, Flickr, Instagram, YouTube, if you need more write us)
+* 7 new slider generators (WordPress Post, NextGen Gallery, Facebook, Twitter, Flickr, Instagram, YouTube, if you need more write us)
 * and last but not least personal support!